Help! My Dog Is Overweight

 Here’s how you can get your dog down to a healthier weight.

-Try weight loss dog food
+Try diet dog food

 According to Dr. Marteney, you can try a formula with fewer calories, which will make it easier for your dog to burn more calories than he’s eating.
+Diet dog foods also generally have fewer carbs and more protein and fiber.

 You can also go with a prescription dog food made specifically for weight loss.